 FoOT appreciates your interest and support.
 Please share this information with others that should be aware of the risk to the OT.

-CLICK HERE to view FoOT’s Response to this proposal.
+CLICK HERE to view FoOT’s initial response to this proposal.